 Highlights: Caniçal, Ponta de São Lourenço, Machico

-Afterward, I made my way to the village of Caniçal, where I treated myself to a fresh seafood lunch.
-Limpets drenched in garlic butter, a local delicacy, paired perfectly with the view of the hardworking fishermen.
-My day ended with a peaceful stroll along Machico Beach, a pastel de nata in hand, watching the soft waves roll in as the sun dipped below the horizon.
+Afterward, I stopped in the fishing village of Caniçal for lunch.
+Limpets drenched in garlic butter, a Madeiran specialty, paired perfectly with a glass of vinho verde.
+Later, I wandered along Machico Beach, pastel de nata in hand, and watched the sun melt into the horizon.

 Day 3: Levada Hike and Views